 - Sponsored content

 - Paid subscriptions

 - Digital content sales

 - Fan clubs

 If you are a founder building something special in this space, SignalFire would love to hear from you!
 We’ve funded tools to help influencers operate and monetize like credit card Karat, and led the seed round for YouTube co-founder Chad Hurley’s new company GreenPark.
 We fund both early and mid-stage startups, and help them with recruiting, advising, go-to-market strategies, and PR.
-So don’t be shy about sliding into our DMs or smashing that newsletter subscribe button below.
+So don’t be shy about sliding into our DMs or smashing this newsletter subscribe button.

 So how did creatorship grow so quickly?
 There’s been a societal shift in consciousness towards caring more about feeling fulfilled in our jobs, having control over how we spend our time, and being our own boss.
 Fans see creators doing what they love for a living and aspire to follow that path that never leads to a cubicle.